 - Conduct user testing on systems or apps that the organization/agency already uses, to show IT staff how users interact with those systems;

-- Ask your agency’s Employee with Disabilities Resource Group for ideas on how to demonstrate IT user needs of employees with disabilities, and involve them in user testing;
+- Ask your agency’s Employees with Disabilities Resource Group for ideas on how to demonstrate IT user needs of employees with disabilities, and involve them in user testing;

-- Help IT developers and User Experience (UX) staff become familiar with accessibility testing.
+- Help IT developers, designers, and User Experience (UX) staff become familiar with accessibility testing.
 Here are some ideas:

 - Invite them to view user testing of a familiar app or system;

 - Provide instruction on how to address common accessibility issues;

 - Ensure developers have access to accessibility development and testing tools;

 - Establish a loan program for licenses of accessibility tools; or